clement-deltel/dotfiles/README.md

 - **Artificial Intelligence (AI)**
   - [OpenCommit](https://github.com/di-sukharev/opencommit): generate commit messages by an LLM in 1 sec
-  - [Private GPT](https://github.com/zylon-ai/private-gpt): interact with your documents using the power of GPT, 100% privately, no data leaks
 - **Containers**
   - [Clair](https://github.com/quay/clair): vulnerability static analysis for containers
   - [Docker Bench](https://github.com/docker/docker-bench-security): script that checks for dozens of common best-practices around deploying Docker containers in production